 Mix up your Thanksgiving Dinner Recipe this year by serving a smoked turkey recipe.
-This smoked turkey is coated in a homemade BBQ Rub and smoked low and slow, to create a perfectly seasoned crust to compliment the juicy interior.
+This smoked turkey is coated in a homemade BBQ Rub (or use a classic Turkey Rub) and smoked low and slow, to create a perfectly seasoned crust to compliment the juicy interior.

 Smoke a turkey and leave your oven open for all the other Thanksgiving recipes you have on tap this year!
-Other turkey recipes to check out: Smoked Turkey Legs and Instant Pot Turkey.
-Or switch is up and make smoked beef tenderloin or smoked prime rib.
+Other turkey recipes to check out: Smoked Turkey Breast, Smoked Turkey Wings and Instant Pot Turkey.

 How To Smoke A Turkey

-Smoking a whole turkey is easy when using the best smoked turkey recipe!
+Smoking a whole turkey is easy when using the best smoked turkey recipe plus have 20 Tips from a Pitmaster to mastering the art of smoking a turkey!
 This turkey recipe can be made on any grill.
 Smoking a turkey on an electric smoker works great, as does as gas grill, electric smoker or manual smoker.
 We provide instructions for all methods.
 Just make sure you have the supplies called out below.

 - Gas Grill – depending on the brand, a good setting to test out is turning half the burners (on the same side of the grill) to medium-low while the other burners are off.
-You’ll create smoke by using a smoker box to add chips/chunks
+You’ll create smoke by using a smoker box to add chips/chunks.
+This route isn’t recommended due to the amount of propane you’ll need.

 - Charcoal – Pre-heat the coals until just washed over.
 Dump them on the far side (either left or right) of your grill and open the vents to 25%.
 Create smoke by placing wood chunks directly on the pre-heated coals.